by groundlight

 }

 When running on CPU, the default large-size object detection model make take a long time to laod and run inference.
-Consider using a smaller model as DEFAULT_OBJDET_MODEL
+Consider using a smaller model as DEFAULT_OBJDET_MODEL (you can tell Claude directly to use a specific model too).

 (Beta) It is possible to run the public docker image directly without building locally, however the download time may interfere with Claude's loading of the server.